 Whether you are dealing with another driver who doesn’t have insurance or your own insurance company is denying your claim, you should reach out for legal help to take action on your behalf.
 By hiring a lawyer, you can help seek compensation from the responsible party and move towards a more favorable resolution.
 With so much on the line — such as your health, future medical treatments, and lost income — you can use the most help you can get.

-Our Tampa car crash attorneys at Givens Givens Sparks are committed to protecting the rights of our clients in serious matters such as uninsured motorist insurance claims.
+Our Tampa car crash attorneys at Robert Sparks Attorneys are committed to protecting the rights of our clients in serious matters such as uninsured motorist insurance claims.
 We take the steps necessary to gather evidence for your case, putting together a strong strategy built on representing your best interests.
 Contact our firm today and learn what options you may have moving forward.